← Back to main site · About / collaboration info

 In parallel, urban climate work now frames heat exposure as an operational early-warning problem instead of a passive descriptive mapping exercise.
 City-scale ensemble learners and physics-informed spatio-temporal models forecast neighborhood-scale thermal stress several hours ahead at resolutions on the order of 100 m–1 km.
 These forecasts can trigger targeted cooling guidance, mobile intervention, or emergency messaging for vulnerable populations before heat stress peaks.

 The focus has shifted toward nighttime and early-morning retention of heat in dense cores, where urban form, humidity, and low wind speed combine to prevent cooling.
 This is important for public health because mortality risk rises when there is no nocturnal recovery.
-By producing actionable, location-specific warnings rather than only daily city averages, this work advances SDG 11 Sustainable Cities and Communities.
+By producing actionable, location-specific warnings rather than only daily city averages, this work advances SDG 11.
+It also fits the language of climate-risk intelligence, municipal resilience, and health-infrastructure preparedness.

 Physics-informed loss terms are powerful but fragile